jrkerns/pylinac/docs/source/winston_lutz.rst

 It is possible to set reference axis values to angles other than zero.
 E.g. if the intended collimator angle of reference is 45 degrees to average the collimator rotation of a VMAT plan.
-In addition to changing reference values, the "snap" tolerance, to which axis angles will "snap" if near the reference value.
+In addition to changing reference values, the "snap" tolerance can also be passed which will allow axis angles to "snap" if the axis value is within the snap tolerance.
 See :ref:`wl_image_types`.
 This can be helpful for scenarios where you forgot to set the couch axes to 0 from a previous CBCT shift.

 To change the reference values and set a snap tolerance of 5 degrees: